szstonelee/redisoo/use.md

 Sometime later, the client try the same key, this time, the value has been read by Redisoo from the database,

-the client get the value successfully and as quick as possible.
+the client can get the value successfully.

 #### redisoo_get_ttl